The Stuart's were kings of Scotland, England

 Charles Edward Stuart (Bonnie Prince Charlie),

-in an attempt to overthrow George II.
+in an attempt to overthrow King George II.

 Charles Edward Stuart was backed by the